Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: Preliminaries

 Given a graph $G = (V, E)$, and $Y \subseteq V(G)$, we denote by $G[Y]$ the subgraph of $G$ induced by the vertex set $Y$.
 A graph $G$ is called a {\em bipartite graph} if there exists a partition of $V(G) = A \uplus B$ such that for every edge $uv \in E(G)$, $u \in A$ and $v \in B$.
 A graph $G$ is called a {\em split graph} if its vertex set can be partitioned into two parts $V(G) = C \uplus I$ such that $C$ is a clique and $I$ is an independent set.
 A graph is called a {\em cactus graph} if every edge of the graph is contained in at most one cycle.
 Let $A$ be a set of three arbitrary vertices of a graph $G$.
 Then, $A$ is called an {\em asteroidal triple (AT)} if between every two vertices of $A$, there is a path avoiding the third vertex.
-A graph is called a {\em chordal graph} if it has no induced cycle of length at least four.
+A {\em chord} of a cycle $C = v_0 v_1 \dotsc v_{p}v_0$ is an edge $(v_i, v_j)$ with $|i - j| \geq 2$.
+A chordless cycle is a cycle having no chord.
+A {\em hole} is a chordless cycle of length at least 4.
+A graph is called a {\em chordal graph} if it has holes as induced subgraphs.
 A graph is called an {\em interval graph} if it is chordal and AT-free.
 Alternatively, any interval graph has an interval representation.
 It means that every vertex of an interval graph can be represented as an interval on the real line and two vertices are adjacent if and only if the intervals representing the corresponding vertices intersect.
 A graph is called a {\em proper interval graph} if it is an interval graph with an interval representation such that no interval properly contains any other interval.
-A graph is called a {\em bipartite permutation graph} if it is bipartite and AT-free. \paragraph{\bf Parameterized Complexity:} A parameterized problem $L$ is a subset of $\Sigma^* \times \mathbb{N}$ for some finite alphabet $\Sigma$.
-An instance of a parameterized problem $L$ is a pair $(x, k) \in \Sigma^* \times \mathbb{N}$ where $k$ is called the parameter and $x$ is called the input.
-We assume that $k$ is given in unary and without loss of generality $k \leq |x|$, such that $|x|$ is the length of the input.
+A graph is called a {\em bipartite permutation graph} if it is bipartite and AT-free.